Pay equity 101

 - Push equal pay requirements beyond federal law

-- Prohibit hiring discrimination against applicants with criminal records
+- Prohibit hiring discrimination against applicants with criminal records ("ban the box")

 These state and local laws are adding new complexity to complying with equal pay regulations and heighten the potential liability of organizations not providing their workers with equal pay.

-It affects employers who have to comply with federal, state, and local pay equity regulations.
+Pay equity also affects employers who have to comply with federal, state, and local pay equity regulations.
 Some of the potential risks for employers associated with disregarding pay equity laws include: